squins/sass-java-tryout/README.md

 However there is a nasty problem that kills this approach: adding JRuby to the classpath of `mvn jetty:run` increases startup time with 20 seconds.

 Next was to try the other plugin: the [Jasig sass maven plugin](https://github.com/Jasig/sass-maven-plugin).
-It has two goals:
-* sass:update-stylesheets: compiles scss files into the css files
-* sass:watch: watches scss files, and compiles on the fly to css. (useful for rapid change view during development).
+With that plugin, automatic recompile on change can be achieved with a separate maven goal that needs to run in its own console with `mvn sass:watch`.

 ## Run the sample war project